 Family vs Crew

-We stop joking around, chatting, or doing anything we’d normally do as a couple.
+We stopped joking around, chatting, or doing anything we’d normally do as a couple.
+We become a crew.

 Rules are different for crew members than for family.
-I wouldn’t respond well if my husband commanded, “Make me a sandwich.”
+I wouldn’t have respond well if my husband commanded, “Make me a sandwich.”
 Of if he told me to stop what I was doing to help him find his glasses.

 How To Be A Crew